Managing Habitat for Eastern Bluebirds

 Sources of Additional Information

-Prepared by Mary Gaudette, wildlife extension assistant, and Margaret C. Brittingham, professor of wildlife resources.
+Prepared by Mary Gaudette, former wildlife extension assistant, and Margaret C. Brittingham, professor of wildlife resources.

 Partial funding for this fact sheet was provided by Pennsylvania’s Wild Resource Conservation fund.